ec262/discovery/README.md

         foreman: {addr}
         workers: [{addr1}, {addr2}, {addr3}]
         key: {k}

+    chunks
+        {id}

 Each chunk has its own hash, with fields for the assigned foreman, worker, and key.
 Only assigned workers can see the key; only the foreman can destroy the chunk.
 Chunks expire after a given interval (for now, 24h).
+We also keep a single key, `chunks`, that keeps track of the last chunk created.

+### Locks

+    lock:chunks:{id}

+    lock:clients:{id}

+Foremen need to be locked when they request chunks, and their accounts are debited.
+Chunks need to be locked when foreman request their deletion.
+We use the `redis-lock` library to manage these locks.

 Known vulnerabilities